Linux-project/rclone-wiki/How-to-enable-VSS-for-rclone.md

 --- The snapshot's files are never locked. rclone will not get an error about locked files.

-Yeah, you want that, you know you need that, and now you can have it with a few lines of code.

 Let's say that I want to sync c:\data\ to the cloud.

 1 - Create a file named vs.cmd: